aqhawley/jekyll-now/about.md

 permalink: /about/
 ---

-I am a social scientist and professor of sociology getting my start in the field of data science.
-I am a current graduate student in the Master of Science in Social Data Analytics & Research (SDAR) at the University of Texas at Dallas.
-I am also a sociology professor at Collin College in Frisco, TX.
-My research background and training is primarily in qualitative research.
-My GitHub page is the home for my education and learning in all things data science.
-This site is in progress and will serve as a portfolio of my graduate program labs, projects and research interests.
+I am a social scientist getting my formal start in the world of data science.
+I am a current student in the Master of Science in Social Data Analytics & Research (SDAR) program at the University of Texas at Dallas.
+I am also an associate faculty member of sociology at Collin College in Frisco, TX and a research consultant for small businesses.
+My background and training until recently have been in applied social science and qualitative research methods.
+I have experience as an analyst in state and local government, as well as in the private sector conducting market research for small businesses and startups.

+This site is a work-in-progress and will serve as a portfolio of my graduate program lab assignments, current projects and other data science activities.

+### Interests

+I have general research interests relating to neighborhood change, cultural and housing displacement, housing affordability, and other urban policy and housing issues.
+Data mining, geospatial analysis, machine learning, web scraping, and data visualization are skills I am currently developing in my graduate coursework.

-My current research interests are in application of social media data analysis and machine learning to predict and track gentrification in urban neighborhoods.
+My current research projects focus on the application of social media data analysis, geographic information science, and machine learning to predict and track gentrification in urban neighborhoods.
+It is my hope that these tools can be leveraged to better inform urban planners and policymakers about neighborhood change, and mitigate the harms of displacement.

-### Skills &
+### Skills

-R, Python, SQL, GIS
+Developing expertise in: R, Python, Java, GIS, Tableau, SQL

 ### Education